 All students participating in the program are required to live in NYU-provided housing.
 Housing is located in NYU’s newly opened residence in Kreuzberg, just around the corner from Checkpoint Charlie in an emerging art scene neighborhood studded with galleries.
 The NYU in Berlin academic center in the KulturBrauerei is a converted former brewery complex in the district of Prenzlauer Berg.
 It is a multi-story building featuring classrooms, offices, art studio space, a lounge and a computer lab.

-Aside from excursions in and around the city of Berlin, students will take a day trip to Weimar and Leipzig, and a weekend trip to Prague.
+Aside from excursions in and around Berlin, students will take a day trip to another German city and a weekend trip to Prague.
 In Prague, students will explore the traces of three cultures-Czech, German, and Jewish-on a three-day weekend.

 Ph.D., Harvard University